Bears zap the Patriots, beat New England 33-14 on Monday Night Football

 The interception was the first pick of Brisker’s career.

-Despite the play New England’s defense got back on track, forcing a three-and-out on the Bears’ first possession of the second quarter.
+Despite things going Chicago’s way, New England’s defense got back on track, forcing a three-and-out on the Bears’ first possession of the second quarter.

 Perhaps feeling some momentum from their defense’s play, Bill Belichick made a change at quarterback for the Patriots, bringing in Bailey Zappe at the 11:41 mark in Q2, who promptly drove the length of the field in 4 plays, cashing in on a 30-yard TD pass to Jakobi Meyers just under 2 minutes later, making it a 10-7 ballgame.